-- View the data in graph view. - 2.
-Right-click on the graph in the Data View pane, then click Graph Tools > Aspect Ratio. - or - - in the Review Toolbox, then click Graph Tools > Aspect Ratio.
+- 1. View the data in graph view. - Right-click on the graph in the Data View pane, and then click Graph Tools > Aspect Ratio.

+- or -

+3. Click 🔆 in the Review Toolbox and then click Graph Tools > Aspect Ratio.

-When the Aspect Ratio box is ticked, the aspect ratio is preserved.
-When the box is not ticked, the aspect ratio may change.
+When the Aspect Ratio box is checked, the aspect ratio is preserved.
+When the box is not checked, the aspect ratio may change.

-Organising Responses
+Organizing Responses

-You can configure a plot list for List questions, organise bar chart data and table views, individualise student responses and organise Multiple Choice questions that have multiple responses into separate, group or equivalent responses.
+You can configure a plot list for List questions, organize bar chart data and table views, individualize student responses, and organize Multiple Choice questions that have multiple responses into separate, group, or equivalent responses.